Get a Man to Put More Effort Into a Relationship

 You are still married.
 Perhaps he is not putting any effort in because he is emotionally hesitant of getting hurt.
 You should also consider that he might just be a rebound that you are in the relationship too fast after ending your marriage.
 Many people make that mistake where they immediately begin looking to fill the void of a lost marriage only to realize that they are not getting what they wanted.
 Stop making so much of an effort with him and see if he changes.
 You might have to be direct with him and let him know that you would like a future with him but not with you making all the plans.
 Maybe you call a pause and work on yourself for some time.
 Make sure that you are not confusing companionship and attention with love.
 It is easy to make that mistake, especially after the failure of a previous lonely relationship.

 How to make our relationship better?

 We stay really close to each other yet he does not even come by.
-At school during break he does not even come to me when we are together, we don't talk much, and we don't even go on dates or anything, he does not even make any effort to have a fun relationship.
+At school during the break he does not even come to me when we are together, we don't talk much, and we don't even go on dates or anything, he does not even make any effort to have a fun relationship.
 He believes rumors and constantly gets jealous ...
-I have tried: I have tried to go to him during break and talk to him, I've tried making dates but he just does not do any effort.
+I have tried: I have tried to go to him during the break and talk to him, I've tried making dates but he just does not do any effort.
 I think it was caused by: He heard rumors about me and another guy but we cleared it up.
 He does not want to spend time with me!